N4kedTurtle/PersistBOF/README.md

 ### Junction Folder
 Same technique as demonstrated in Vault 7 leaks.
 Executed on user login.
 Non-elevated.
 Dll will be loaded into explorer.exe

+**NOTE: This needs to be a COM server dll to run properly.
+Execute code out of DllRegisterServer.
+Make sure to implement other required exports**

 Example:

 - persist-ice Juction persist TotesLegitFolder C:\user-writable-folder\NotMalware.dll **Save CLSID**